adityajoweol/GRIND-SALES-PRICING/README.md

 Quantity Sold

-Product Category Analysis
+Product Category Analysis:

 Interactive donut chart showing performance across categories such as:

 Grinders & Brewers

 Subscriptions

 Accessories

 Consumables

 Merchandise

 Trend Analysis

 Line chart visualization for:

 Daily sales trends

 Regional performance comparison

 East, North, South, and West region analysis

 Dynamic Metric Selector

 Users can dynamically switch metrics such as:

 Customers

 Margin

 Profit

 Quantity

 Revenue

 using slicers for better analysis.

 Year-Based Filtering

 Dashboard supports filtering for:

 2023

 2024

 2025

 allowing comparative analysis across years.

-SQL Server Work
+SQL Server Work:

 The initial phase of the project was completed in SQL Server, where:

 Raw sales data was imported

 Data cleaning was performed

 Missing values were handled

 Tables were joined

 Business logic was implemented

 Aggregated datasets were prepared for Power BI